fiffty-50/openPilotLog/README.md

 Clear answer for the time being - Don't use it.
 This is an early development stage and functionality, layout of the GUI etc. might change drastically.
 For this reason, I am not providing a release for now.
 If you would like to test it, you'll have to compile the project yourself.

-# 'x' is a terrible idea, don't do that!

-As mentioned before, feedback is welcome and invited!
-If you know of a better way of doing something, this is an open project so feel free to contribute!

 # How does it look like?